vtecftwy/dl-experiments-tf/README.md

-# vae-tf
+# Experiments with VAEs
-Experiments about VAE with tensorflow and keras
+This repo is for several experiments with training VAEs.